 Dudley was firstly a musician.
 He was an organ scholar at Magdalene College Oxford in the 1950s.
 He was a fine classical pianist, composer and sight reader but became better known for his jazz playing and comedy.
 His musical personality was as distinct as his comedic voice.
 It was amazing that he found time to do all these things brilliantly and give happiness to millions of people in so many different ways.

-About a year later he phoned me and asked if I could meet him in London during a visit to his first wife Suzy Kendall.
-I was very happy to do so but was sad to have recently heard that tragically Dudley had been diagnosed with a rare and incurable brain disease called Progressive Supranuclearpalsy.
-This affected his movement, speech and coordination.
-This meant he could no longer play the piano.
+A year later he phoned me out of the blue and asked if I could meet him in London during a visit to his first wife Suzy Kendall.
+I was very excited to do so but was sad to have recently learnt that tragically Dudley had been diagnosed with a rare, progressive and incurable brain disease called Progressive Supranuclearpalsy.
+This affected his movement, speech and coordination which meant he could no longer play the piano.
 I was shocked to see how it affected him but somehow Dudley had not lost his magnetic charisma, charm and generosity of spirit.
-I was so glad to have the chance to talk about his music with him.
+I was so glad to have the chance to tell him how great I thought his music is.

-I also met distinguished pianist and writer Rena Fruchter who, with her musician Brian Dallow – also a musician – had befriended Dudley and selflessly taken him into their home to look after him during his final illness.
+I also met the distinguished pianist and writer Rena Fruchter who, with her musician Brian Dallow – also a musician – were friends of Dudley and had selflessly taken him into their home to look after him during his final illness.

-I had not realised how deeply Dudley felt about his album Songs without Words.
-Had I have know he would listen to the album as he died I would have transcribed it sooner for sure.
-Songs without Words is a collection of beautiful and sophisticated jazz influenced piano compositions with subtle synth backings (with two guest appearances by saxophonist Kenny G).
-Some are taken from film music, but the majority are themes or improvisations Dudley had not written down.
+I had not realised how deeply Dudley felt about his album Songs Without Words.
+Had I have realised (he was listening to the album when he died in 2002) I would have transcribed it sooner.
+Songs Without Words is a collection of beautiful and sophisticated jazz influenced piano compositions with subtle synth backings (with two guest solos by saxophonist Kenny G).
+Some are taken from film music, others are themes or improvisations Dudley had not written down.

 Following Dudley’s death Rena asked me to transcribe two pieces from the album for a memorial service I attended in Magdalene College in 2002.
 Following this I transcribed the whole album.
-After some painstaking revisions it was published by Faber in 2010.
+I did the most meticulous I could for Dudley it was published by Faber in 2010.